ubclaunchpad/rocket2/docs/GettingStarted.md

 ### database (db)

-Instead of using `dynamodb.py` to handle our User model, we'll use `facade.py`.
+Instead of using `dynamodb.py` to handle our User model, we will use `facade.py` so we avoid becoming dependent on a single database.
+In the future, this allows us to easily switch to using other databases.

 ```python
 # To store an user into the database.